 Despite this immense straight-presenting privilege, I already feel myself ready to wield away judgments and feelings of imposter syndrome.

-Why do I have this need to come out now, when I’m still very much in a relationship with my husband and have no desire to change that?
+Why do I have this need to come out now, when I’m still very much in a relationship with my partner and have no desire to change that?
 What right do I have to call myself queer and take up space when so many of my LGBTQIA+ friends are marginalized on a daily basis?

 Those questions continue to run through my head, and at the same time, I’m trying to remind myself what I would say to any of the 100’s of questioning youth I’ve chatted with over these past few years.
 That their identity, no matter how it is expressed, is valid.